gsnedders/wpt-docs/docs/writing-tests/general-guidelines.md

 digits.
 (If you'd end up with more than 999 tests, your `test-topic` is probably too broad!)

-csswg-test requires a [naming scheme](css-naming) that inspired this.

 #### Support Files

 Various support files are available in in the `/common/` and `/media/`